German court to try 96-year-old over time at Nazi concentration camp | DW | 16.07.2021

 Stutthof was the last camp to be liberated by the allies in May 1945, just days before the end of the war.
 Many of its commanders and guards were hung for their crimes.

-Nazi Germany captured Demjanjuk as a Ukranian prisoner of war but he was later drafted in to work at the notorious Treblinka extermination camp.
+Nazi Germany captured Demjanjuk as a Ukrainian prisoner of war but he was later drafted in to work at the notorious Treblinka extermination camp.

 Before that case, judges needed solid enough evidence of concrete personal involvement in a specific murder or murders before they could agree to hear a case.
 Now, demonstrating that an individual worked at a concentration camp and contributed to its more general systematic killing of inmates can suffice for a conviction.
 The legal change came too late to bring justice to many Nazi collaborators.